davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 }
 ```

-In this post we only ever talked about restrictions on the relative order of instructions in the current thread, but occasionally you need to restrict memory operations happening on *multiple threads*.
-To do that, the stdatomic API offers **sequentially consistent** semantics, which you request by tagging an operation as `memory_order::seq_cst`.

-Sequential consistency can be useful if you have multiple threads racing to set different variables, where the threads need to read each other's writes to determine who "won."
-A famous situation where this arises is the two 'interested' flags in  [Peterson's lock algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm).
-Since sequential consistency requires CPU cores to synchronize, it's even more expensive than the acquire-release fences we were talking about.
+However, this is only an approximation of what we were talking about; it actually does something [more subtle](https://preshing.com/20131125/acquire-and-release-fences-dont-work-the-way-youd-expect/ ) than what I described.
+In general, use the `atomic_thread_fence` method with caution, as it's unintuitive.

+**There are even stronger ordering guarantees than anything we've talked about so far.** The acquire and release semantics we've discussed in this post *only* affect the relative order instructions take effect in memory.
+They *don't* require the instructions to take effect right away!
+So for example, if you tag a write as a write-release, then you guarantee all pending memory writes in your program *will eventually* complete before the releasing write *eventually* completes, but there's no guarantee that any of this happens before the CPU moves on to the next instruction.
+All of your writes could still be [buffered inside your CPU](https://en.wikipedia.org/wiki/Write_buffer)!

+Occasionally you need a guarantee that your writes really are in memory before the next line of code executes.
+A famous example of this involves the two 'interested' flags in  [Peterson's lock algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm).
+To support code that needs these kinds of immediacy guarantees, the stdatomic API offers *sequentially consistent* semantics, which can be tagged using `seq_cst`.
+As you might have guessed, `seq_cst` is even slower than `acq_rel`.

-Sequential consistency is about the closest you can ever hope to get to linearizable memory in practice.
-At the start of this post, remember I mentioned once underappreciating the heavy lifting Java's `volatile` keyword had been doing for me?
-[Java's `volatile` keyword offers sequential consistency](https://bartoszmilewski.com/2008/11/11/who-ordered-sequential-consistency/) for all reads and writes to the variable you marked volatile.
-You will have a hard time finding any of this acquire or release stuff in a Java program.
+Sequential consistency is about the closest you'll ever get to linearizable memory in practice.
+Remember how, at the start of this post, I mentioned underappreciating the heavy lifting Java's `volatile` keyword had been doing for me?
+[Java's `volatile` keyword offers sequential consistency](https://bartoszmilewski.com/2008/11/11/who-ordered-sequential-consistency/) for all reads and writes to all variables you mark volatile.
+You will have a hard time finding any of this acquire or release stuff in a Java program!

 **Acquire and release semantics don't have any meaning on Intel- and AMD-brand processors.** On x86 CPUs, which is to say, on just about any Intel- or AMD-brand CPU you can buy right now, memory operations on a single CPU core happen in program order.
-These CPUs *don't* play the reordering tricks we've been worried about all along, and our original "broken" queue actually would have worked on these CPUs without fences or acquire-release semantics (so long as the compiler didn't play any tricks of its own).
+These CPUs *don't* play the reordering tricks we've been worried about all along, and our original "broken" queue actually would have worked on these CPUs without fences or acquire-release semantics or anything (so long as the compiler didn't play any tricks of its own).
+However, these CPUs do buffer stores, so they're not sequentially consistent unless you use fence instructions such as `MFENCE`.

-This puts us in a kind of funny situation: according to the stdatomic docs, and the C++ spec, our original queue is technically wrong, but on some CPUs, it'll work just fine anyways.
+This puts us in a kind of funny situation: according to the stdatomic docs, and the C++ spec, our original queue is technically wrong, but on some pretty popular CPUs, it'll work just fine anyways.
 But the first time you try to run your code on a different kind of CPU, well, you should try putting your ear against their computer's case so you can hear all the looney tunes "bang boom pow" sounds coming from their CPU as it executes your code.
+It's a good idea not to assume code that uses acquire/release semantics is correct unless you've tried running it on a CPU architecture that does more aggressive reordering, such as ARM or PowerPC.

 With that, in terms of acquire and release semantics ...